This is a "how-to"

 Storage - Oscilloscope) it has a lot of value explaining lab

 scopes controls, terminology and wave form analysis to help you to understand your DSO.
 Eight Chapters

-cover aspects of using a dual-trace lab scope with emphasis
+cover aspects of using an analog lab scope with emphasis

 used in the electronics industry since the 1920's and now are